PDF417/pdf417-android/DriversLicenseKeys.md

  	- 7TH or VII (Seventh)
  	- 8TH or VIII (Eighth)
  	- 9TH or IX (Ninth).
-- `USDLScanData.kAddressStreet2` - Second line of street portion of the cardholder address.
+- `USDLScanResult.kAddressStreet2` - Second line of street portion of the cardholder address.
 	- Optional on all standard barcode versions.
-Not defined on Compact encoding, where you must use `USDLScanData.kFullAddress`.
+Not defined on Compact encoding, where you must use `USDLScanResult.kFullAddress`.

 #### <a name="02060222"></a> License data

-- `USDLScanData.kIssuingJurisdiction` - Jurisdictions may define a subfile to contain jurisdiction-specific information.
+- `USDLScanResult.kIssuingJurisdiction` - Jurisdictions may define a subfile to contain jurisdiction-specific information.
  These subfiles are designated with the first character of “Z” and the second character is the first letter of the jurisdiction's name.
 For example, "ZC" would be the designator for a California or Colorado jurisdiction-defined subfile; "ZQ" would be the designator for a Quebec jurisdiction-defined subfile.
-In the case of a jurisdiction-defined subfile that has a first letter that could be more than one jurisdiction (e.g. California, Colorado, Connecticut) then other data, like the `USDLScanData.kIssuerIdentificationNumber`, `USDLScanData.kAddressJurisdictionCode` or `USDLScanData.kFullAddress` must be examined to determine the jurisdiction.
+In the case of a jurisdiction-defined subfile that has a first letter that could be more than one jurisdiction (e.g. California, Colorado, Connecticut) then other data, like the `USDLScanResult.kIssuerIdentificationNumber`, `USDLScanResult.kAddressJurisdictionCode` or `USDLScanResult.kFullAddress` must be examined to determine the jurisdiction.
  	- Optional on all barcode versions, mandatory on Compact Encoding

-- `USDLScanData.kStandardVehicleClassification` -  Standard vehicle classification code(s) for cardholder.
+- `USDLScanResult.kStandardVehicleClassification` -  Standard vehicle classification code(s) for cardholder.
 This data element is a placeholder for future efforts to standardize vehicle classifications.
  	- Optional on all barcode versions, including compact encoding.
-- `USDLScanData.kStandardEndorsementCode` - Standard endorsement code(s) for cardholder.
+- `USDLScanResult.kStandardEndorsementCode` - Standard endorsement code(s) for cardholder.
 This data element is a placeholder for future efforts to standardize endorsement codes.
 	- Optional on all barcode versions, including compact encoding.
  	- H = Hazardous Material - This endorsement is required for the operation of any vehicle transporting hazardous materials requiring placarding, as defined by U.S.